🇦🇲 Armenia · CBA · Payment Systems Law

 Estimated Year 1 Total (excl. capital) Setup, regulatory, compliance, and office costs USD 15,000–40,000

-Armenia Crypto License — Common Questions
+Armenia Crypto Licence — Common Questions

 Following Russia's invasion of Ukraine and the subsequent sanctions environment, a large number of Russian IT professionals, fintech companies, and crypto businesses relocated to Armenia — attracted by visa-free access for Russian citizens, USD-friendly banking, low taxes, and an educated tech workforce in Yerevan.
 This influx significantly accelerated Armenia's development as a regional crypto and fintech hub.